Pets are a common occurrence in today’s homes, with research showing that almost 40% of America’s households own a dog, and just over 25% keep a cat.

 The reason many homeowners choose carpet for their floors is that it feels warm and snug underfoot.
-As mentioned above, carpet isn’t an ideal solution for those with pets, so consider using a rug to make your room cozier but also keep your pets from ruining your floor.
+As mentioned above, carpet isn’t an ideal solution for those with pets, so consider using a rug to make your room cozier and keep your pets from ruining your floor.

-You can find a beautiful area rug and place this in the area of your room that you want to spend the most time in.
-You can then train your pet to avoid the carpet, or simply clean it regularly to remove the dirt and grime that contact with your pet will bring.
+You can find a beautiful area rug and place this in the room area you want to spend the most time in.
+You can then train your pet to avoid the carpet or simply clean it regularly to remove the dirt and grime that contact with your pet will bring.

 Choose A Stain Resistant Carpet If You Want To Use It

 Carpet can be useful for reducing noise, which is excellent if your pet’s feet often make a sound on the floors while they’re walking.
 As such, they might be the solution that you feel is perfect for your home.